 LED has been around for decades, but its applications in the skin care industry have seen a rise in popularity—both in over the-counter devices and professional units used by estheticians to treat the entire body.
-These LED devices seem like a dream, promising to alleviate inflammation, address pigmentation, reduce acne, and so much more.
-So, what is LED and how does it work?
+These LED light therapy devices seem like a dream, promising to alleviate inflammation, address pigmentation, reduce acne, and so much more.
+So, what is LED light therapy and how does it work?

 WHAT IS LED LIGHT THERAPY?

 LED stands for light-emitting diode, which is essentially a very small light bulb that fits into an electrical circuit.
 The bulb is illuminated by the movement of electrons through a semiconductor without generating heat.
 As electrons move through the semiconductor material, or diode, photons of energy are released in the form of light.1 Research has shown that when skin cells absorb photons of energy from the light emitted, there is an increase in adenosine triphosphate (ATP, the energy source of the cell that fuels cell metabolism and mitosis), an increase in collagen synthesis, and an increase in blood flow.2 The LED was first invented in the 1960s but was not adopted for skin care purposes for 30 years.
 In the 1990s, NASA further developed LEDs to produce a very narrow spectrum of light that allowed for clinical applications,3 including aiding in cell regeneration and wound healing for astronauts in space.
 Different colors of LED light penetrate the skin to various depths.
 Depending on how deeply they penetrate, LED lights are thought to have a variety of biological effects.4